TariqAHassan/BioVida/_sources/GettingStarted.rst.txt

     # 2. Create an Instance of the Tool
     dna = DisgenetInterface()

-    # 3. Pull the data
+    # 3. Pull a Database
     df = dna.pull('curated')